NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/installation/desktop/downloadOtherMAC.rst

 .. warning::

    **Dakota** has even more troubles installing on Catalina.
-Not only is the develoepr not know, the application relies on code from other unsigned developers.
+Not only is the developer not know, the application relies on code from other unsigned developers.
 As a consequence the above workaround for most terminal applications fails.
 For dakota, in the terminal we have to turn off gatekeeper even after we have o.k.'d the application for running.
 Issue the following commands inside the terminal window:

    .. code:: none